ManuelCh02/random-anime-generator/README.md

 ```

 ### Check the project
-You can do it by the route to index.html or open a PORT on your LOCALHOST (I like PORT 3000 btw ^_^)
+Once you've cloned this project, just open index.html file on your browser or utilize port forwarding or whatever you pro tech guys can do (PORT 3000 is my favorite btw ^_^)

 ## To-Do 🗒️
-* Publish this on web
+* Publish the project on the internet
-* Create filters
+* Make filters

 ## Contribuiting
 Feel free to contribute.
 I will really appreciate every feedback you can give to me.

 ##
-Thank you so much Jikan (https://jikan.moe/) for providing this API
+Thank you so much to Jikan (https://jikan.moe/) for providing this API.